wtrekell/OmniGen2/README.md

 As an open-source project, OmniGen2 provides a powerful yet resource-efficient foundation for researchers and developers exploring the frontiers of controllable and personalized generative AI.

+**We will release the training code, dataset, and data construction pipeline soon.
+Stay tuned!**

 <p align="center">
   <img src="assets/teaser.png" width="95%">
   <br>